Skip to content

 • Bedroom

-You can override the resulting half life in the parameters section if needed.
+You can override the resulting half-life in the Detection Behavior step if needed.

 More information on the Sensors page.

-Decay Enabled Toggle whether to enable the Probability Decay feature True/False Enabled
+Enable Time Decay Toggle whether to enable the Probability Decay feature Enabled

-Decay Half Life (Seconds) When decay is enabled this defines how long it takes for the occupancy probability to reduce by half after activity stops 10-3600 Based on purpose
+Decay Half-Life How long it takes for probability to reduce by half after activity stops (duration picker) Based on purpose

 Next Steps